fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 fathym eac env sources define
 ```

 Now we'll use another LCU to get a root static build going for our simple code base.
-There are equivelant commands in the CLI to use, though often the LCUs serve as a quicker way to integrate solutions (even if you need to [build them yourself](../lcus/build-your-own-lowcodeunits.md)).
+There are equivalent commands in the CLI to use, though often the LCUs serve as a quicker way to integrate solutions (even if you need to [build them yourself](../lcus/build-your-own-lowcodeunits.md)).

 ```cli
 fathym lcu @fathym-it/lcu-eac-pipelines-root-static